pydio/pydio-doc-admin-guide/1_installation_guide/9_install_pydio_troubleshooting.md

 [:image-popup:1_installation_guide/troubleshooting_php_ioncube.png]

-###Output buffering issue:
+## #Output buffering issue:

 After that you can resolve the last warning, the output buffering, all you need to do it's to edit all of your php.ini:
 `output_buffering = Off`

 After that you just need to restart apache and the "Pydio Diagnostic Tool".

-##MySQL extension issue:
+## MySQL extension issue:

-If you see this error when you test your SQL connexion:

-[:image-popup:1_installation_guide/troubleshooting_mysql_missing.png]

-You must install some packages:
+When you test your SQL connection during the installation wizard, if you have an error "mysql extension missing", make sure to install the php-mysql additional packages on your server.
+For example on a debian:

-`sudo apt-get install php5-mysql`
+`sudo apt-get install php-mysql`
 `sudo service apache2 restart`

-You can now test if your database connexion is good.
+You can now test if your database connection is good.

-##Rewrite ( refresh ) issue:
+## Rewrite ( refresh ) issue:

 Another problem is when you refresh your browser you have an issue like this: